umgbhalla/starred/README.md

 - [rsms/inter](https://github.com/rsms/inter) - The Inter font family
 - [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal
 - [Pycord-Development/pycord](https://github.com/Pycord-Development/pycord) - Pycord, a maintained fork of discord.py, is a python wrapper for the Discord API
+- [Safiullah-Rahu/CSV-AI](https://github.com/Safiullah-Rahu/CSV-AI) - CSV-AI is the ultimate app powered by LangChain, OpenAI, and Streamlit that allows you to unlock hidden insights in your CSV files.
+With CSV-AI, you can effortlessly interact with, summarize, and anal
 - [matobodo/DiscordWebhookLogging](https://github.com/matobodo/DiscordWebhookLogging) - Simple Discord webhook logger
 - [facebookincubator/AITemplate](https://github.com/facebookincubator/AITemplate) - AITemplate is a Python framework which renders neural network into high performance CUDA/HIP C++ code.
 Specialized for FP16 TensorCore (NVIDIA GPU) and MatrixCore (AMD GPU) inference.
 - [smol-ai/developer](https://github.com/smol-ai/developer) - the first library to let you embed a developer agent in your own app!